centre-for-humanities-computing/robusta_webapp/README.md

    ```bash
    git clone https://github.com/centre-for-humanities-computing/robusta_webapp.git
    ```

 2. Open the project in RStudio or your preferred R environment.

 3. Install required dependencies by running the following in your R console:
    ```R
    install.packages(c("x"))
    ```
+   Note that this step is made significantly simpler in RStudio, where the user is invited to install relevant pacakges simply by clicking "Run All".

 4. Run the application by sourcing the main script:
    ```R
    source("robusta_main.R")